 Stefanie Herbert grew up in Muskego, WI and graduated from Wisconsin Lutheran High School in 2004.
 After traveling to Mexico on a mission trip, she fell in love with children and teaching and went on to get her degree in Elementary Education at Wisconsin Lutheran College.
 While attending WLC, Stef interacted with a non-profit Christian organization called the Center for Urban Teaching which lead her to her first classroom, teaching First Grade at Garden Homes Lutheran in Milwaukee.
 After teaching and coaching there, she moved on to teaching K3 at St. Paul’s Lutheran in Muskego.
 After her two kids were born, she began instructional coaching for the Center for Urban Teaching as well as directing an extended care program for their church and school in New Berlin.
 Throughout her career, Stef has also coached many sports including volleyball, basketball, and track.
 Stefanie is graduating with her Master’s in Leadership and Innovation in 2019 and excited to use all she has learned over the past 3 years in the program.
 She loves spending time with her family (son Nolan, and daughter Addie), playing volleyball, reading, traveling, warm weather, and DIY projects.

-When she’s not at school Melissa can be found spending time with friends, family, and her English Bulldog Winston.
-She loves health and wellness activities including working out, preparing healthy meals, and participating in her local running club.
+When she’s not at school Melissa can be found spending time with her husband, Joe, and their family and friends.
+She loves health and wellness activities including working out at area gyms, preparing healthy meals, and running and biking.
 She also enjoys taking art and craft classes at local shops.

 Stacy Gehrke joined the Trinity Family in January 2003.
 Stacy Graduated from Concordia University Wisconsin in 2002 with a degree in Early Childhood Education and a minor in Administration.
 She was called to the Trinity Family to serve as Child Care director and quickly took on more roles including preschool teacher (for 14 years), yearbook advisor, and spent some time working with the youth group.
 While Child Care director Stacy focused on making it a center rather than wrap around care and extended services to include Infant and Toddler care.
 After the birth of her first child in 2010, Stacy stepped down as director and focused on teaching.
 In 2012 Stacy graduated with her Master’s in Early Childhood Education from Concordia University Wisconsin, where she focused on the importance on keeping play in the classroom.
 She has served on the South Wisconsin District Early Childhood team for six years, two of them as director.
 In 2017 Stacy moved from teaching preschool at Trinity to Kindergarten and that is where God is using her currently and she continues to focus on meeting high academic needs with appropriate approaches for young children through free play, game play, and hands on centers (or guided play).
 She enjoys being with her family (husband Jason, daughters Emmaline and Annabel), crafting, online scrapbooking, and being outside in God’s creation.